-For enlisted members, Warrant Officers and Commissioned Warrant Officers, all military pay for each month in a combat zone is excluded from federal taxation.
-For Commissioned Officers, the amount of income excluded is limited to the highest rate of enlisted pay plus imminent danger/hostile fire pay for each month present in a combat zone.
+For enlisted Marines, warrant officers and commissioned warrant officers, all military pay for each month in a combat zone is excluded from federal taxation.
+For commissioned officers, the amount of income excluded is limited to the highest rate of enlisted pay plus imminent danger/hostile fire pay for each month present in a combat zone.